ChillGenXer/sapiens-server/README.md

 **``cd ~/.local/share/majicjungle/sapiens``**<br>
 **``nano serverConfig.lua``**

 There are various options that can be changed in here, the two main ones for this are "serverName" (this is seperate from your World name) and "advertise".
-If you set ``advertise=true`` your server will show up in the Multiplayer select screen in Sapiens for other people to connect.  **Please note** the install script is asking for these values but not currently writing them.
+If you set ``advertise=true`` your server will show up in the Multiplayer select screen in Sapiens for other people to connect.

+**Please note** the install script is asking for these values but not currently writing them.
 This will come soon.
-Manually edit them here for now.
+Manually edit them with the instructions above for now.

 Ok once you have changed the serverConfig.lua to your needs, save it and close nano.
 Let's go back to the helper scripts folder:

 **``cd ~/sapiens-server``**

-Your server is now ready to run.
-From now on, when you log in you can change to the sapiens-server directory and you can use the command script:
+Your server is now ready to run!
+From now on, when you log in you can change to the sapiens-server directory and you can use the sapiens.sh script:

 ## Commands